ambaye15/AQSM_SW1PerS/docs/instructions.md

 - `AQSM_SW1PerS/`: Core package with analysis and processing modules.
 - `classification_tools/`: Code for training and optimizing models.
 - `notebooks/`: Usage tutorials and visualizations.
-- `Dataset/`: (**Must Downloadf for reproduction of results**) Preprocessed data, YOLO model results, periodicity scores.
-You must download this seperatley given this link: (Not availble yet)
+- `Dataset/`: (**Must Download for reproduction of results**) Preprocessed data, YOLO model results, periodicity scores.
+You must download this seperatley given this link: (Not yet available)

 ---